connectomicslab/connectomemapper3/paper/paper.md

 To ensure reproducibility and maximize re-usability of the tool, the implemented pipelines are encapsulated in a Docker [@merkeldocker:2014] and a Singularity [@Kurtzer2017Singularity:Compute] software image containers, in concordance to the BIDS App framework [@GorgolewskiBIDSMethods:2017].
-This means that the BIDS App of CMP3 can be run on diversity of datasets Linux, MacOSX, Windows computers, and on high performance computing systems (clusters) for large-scale analysis.
+This means that the BIDS App of CMP3 can be run on a large diversity of datasets on Linux, MacOSX, Windows computers, and on high performance computing systems (clusters) for large-scale analysis.

 Design considerations makes CMP3 not only easy to install and use (as it provides the user with a computing